 Because of this harsh rule, it is in your best interests to be sure you do everything you can to minimize your fault if you are involved in an accident.
 Give the insurance companies and their attorneys less reason to blame you for your injuries.
 If you were driving safely below the speed limit in a well-maintained car, not texting or talking on the phone, there is less fault that can be imputed to you.

 If you have been in a car accident caused by another person’s careless driving, you need legal assistance.
-Call the Augusta car accident attorneys of Chris Hudson Law Group at 706-863-6600.
-You’ll get a free and confidential review of your case.
-Let us get to work to get you the compensation you deserve.
+The Augusta car accident attorneys of Chris Hudson Law Group have helped many clients with car accident cases just like yours.

 Call us at (706) 863-6600 or write to us for free and confidential review of your case.
 Let a member of our team get to work to get you the compensation you are entitled to.

 Related reading: Augusta’s Most Dangerous and Deadly Roads